arielmagbanua/codelabs/codelabs/affirmation-list-app.md

 ### Create Affirmation Data Class

-Create a new class in the **com.example.affirmations.models** package.
+Create a new class in the **com.example.lastname.affirmations.models** package.
 Name the new class **Affirmation** and make it a **Data** class.
 Each **Affirmation** consists of one image and one string.
 Create two val properties in the Affirmation data class.
 One should be called stringResourceId and the other imageResourceId.
 They should both be integers.

 ```kotlin
 data class Affirmation(